-The permitted take for the Marne-Saunders (Fractured Rock) (GS4a) aquifer has been reported as a fixed annual limit that is equal to the SDL of 2.09 GL (2.00 GL licenced take and 0.09 GL take under basic rights).
+The permitted take for the Marne-Saunders (Fractured Rock) (GS4a) aquifer is a fixed annual limit equal to the SDL of 2.09 GL (2.00 GL licenced take and 0.09 GL take under basic rights).

-The permitted take for the Marne-Saunders (Murray Group Limestone) (GS4b) aquifer has been reported as a fixed annual limit that is equal to the SDL of 2.38 GL (2.20 GL licenced take and 0.18 GL take under basic rights).
+The permitted take for the Marne-Saunders (Murray Group Limestone) (GS4b) aquifer is a fixed annual limit equal to the SDL of 2.38 GL (2.20 GL licenced take and 0.18 GL take under basic rights).

-The permitted take from the Marne-Saunders (Renmark Group) (GS4c) aquifer has been reported as a fixed annual limit that is equal to the SDL of 0.5 GL.
+The permitted take from the Marne-Saunders (Renmark Group) (GS4c) aquifer is a fixed annual limit equal to the SDL of 0.5 GL.